Pope Francis to face questions, anger during visit to Ireland

 Aisling Hurley, 50, was in Dublin for Pope John Paul II’s visit in 1979.
 She described the experience as “tremendous,” but told NBC News she won’t be attending Francis’ Mass.

 “Why?
-Perhaps I’m a bit disillusioned with the church,” she says while enjoying lunch with her daughter in a busy shopping district next to St. Stephen’s Green park in the city center this week.
+Perhaps I’m a bit disillusioned with the church,” she says while enjoying lunch one day this week with her daughter in a busy shopping district next to St. Stephen’s Green, a park in the city center.

 “I think what he is trying to do is quite good [but] I think the latest scandals need to be addressed.
 I think he’s well-intentioned and I think his overall humbleness is quite endearing.”

-Eileen Coburn, who is aged in her 50s, was raised Catholic, but has now turned to the Anglican Church of Ireland, saying it is more progressive as it features female ministers.
+Eileen Coburn, who is in her 50s, was raised Catholic, but has now turned to the Anglican Church of Ireland, saying it is more progressive since it features female ministers.

 “I think that’s a disgrace, the audacity for him to come here.
 The last pope covered up child abuse.
 The previous pope before that, John Paul, covered up child abuse,” she said.
 “Male friends of mine have been raped and tormented by priests.”